IverBand/carp/README.md

 To get started:

 1. In the docs directory, view the project presentation, Chronic Absenteeism Rate Prediction.pdf to familiarize yourself with the project.
-Optionally, read the accompanying architectural decisions Document.
+Optionally, read the accompanying architectural decisions document.

 2. Place the five Jupyter notebooks where you plan to execute them.
 If you are using IBM Watson Studio, upload them to your project.